vinberg88/cachyos/README.md

-# CachyOS for WSL and Windows 11 - ARCH based distro that works.
+# CachyOS for WSL and Windows 11 - ARCH distro that work.

 On this page you will find CachyOS for WSL and guides to diffrent desktops for CachyOS - 2026